On solving basic equations over the semiring of functional digraphs: Solving basic equations on permutations

 \section{Solving basic equations on permutations}

-From now on, we will focus on a subclass of functional graphs, namely the graphs of permutations.
-For this reason, we introduce a convenient notation called \textbf{C-notation} taken from~\cite{DENNUNZIO2023101932}.
-We note $C^1_p$ the graph made by a single cycle of size $p$.
-Similarly, $C^n_p$ denotes a graph which is the sum of $n$ graphs $C^1_p$.
-According to this notation, it is clear that $C^{n_1}_{p}+ C^{n_2}_{p} =C^{n_1+n_2}_{p}$ and $kC^{n}_{p}=C^{kn}_{p}$ for any natural $n_1,n_2$ and $k$.
+From now on, we will focus on a subclass of functional digraphs, namely, the digraphs of permutations.
+For this reason, we introduce a convenient notation called \textbf{C-notation} inspired from~\cite{DENNUNZIO2023101932}.
+We note $C_p$ the graph made by a single cycle of size $p$.
+Similarly, $n\cdot C_p$ (or simply $nC_p$) denotes a graph that is the sum of $n$ graphs $C_p$.
+According to this notation, it is clear that $aC_p+ bC_p =(a+b)C_{p}$ and $a\cdot bC_p=abC_p$ for any natural $a,b$.
 With this notation, the classical result that the graph $G$ of a permutation is a union of disjoint cycles translates into

+for suitable positive integers $p_1,\ldots,p_l$ and $n_1,\ldots,n_l$.
+Figure~\ref{fig:exemple-operations-c-notation} provides an example of operations on permutation digraphs and their expression through the C-notation.